-How do I use FTP from a command line?
+How to use FTP from a command line

-Note: FTP is not an encrypted transmission, which means any data sent over it, including your username and password, could be read by anyone who may intercept your transmission.
-If you're wanting a more secure transmission, we suggest using SFTP.
+FTP is not an encrypted transmission, which means any data sent over it, including your username and password, could be read by anyone intercepting your transmission.
+If you want a more secure transmission, we suggest using SFTP.

-To connect to another computer using FTP at the MS-DOS prompt, command line, or Linux shell type FTP and press Enter.
-Once in FTP, use the open command to connect to the FTP server, as shown in the example below.
+To connect to another computer using FTP at the MS-DOS prompt, command line, or Linux shell, type FTP, and press Enter.
+Once in FTP, use the open command to connect to the FTP server, as shown in the following example.

-Once connected, a username and password prompt will appear.
-Once these credentials have been entered, the server allows you to browse, send, or receive files, depending on your rights.
+Once connected, a username and password prompt appears.
+Once these credentials are entered, the server lets you browse, send, or receive files, depending on your rights.
 Some servers may also allow anonymous logins using guest or an e-mail address.

-Tip: If you want to get more than one file, use mget and wildcards.
+If you want to get more than one file, use mget and wildcards.
 For example, if you wanted to get all files that end with .htm, you could type mget *.htm.
-Finally, if you do not want to be prompted as each file is being sent, make sure to type prompt to disable prompting.
+Finally, if you do not want to be prompted as each file is sent, make sure to type prompt to disable prompting.

-It is important to realize that the files being sent must be in your local working directory, which is the directory you were in when you typed the FTP command.
-If you want to change to the directory that contains your files, use the lcd command.
+It is important to realize that the files sent must be in your local working directory.
+In other words, the directory you were in when you typed the FTP command.
+If you want to change to the local directory containing your files, use the lcd command.
 For example, in Windows, you'd type lcd c:\windows to set the local directory to the Windows directory.

-Depending upon the version of FTP and the operating system being used, each of the below commands may or may not work.
-Typing -help or a ? will list the commands available to you.
+Depending on the version of FTP and the operating system, each of the following commands may or may not work.
+Typing -help or a ? lists the commands available to you.
 Below is a general description of FTP commands available in the Windows command line FTP command.

 |!||The exclamation point command switches temporarily from FTP to operating system.
 When using the operating system, typing exit takes you back to the FTP command line.|